 Breaking Down Material Differences

+To the average eye, crystal and glass look the same.
+However, they can be identified with a few tips in mind.
 When it comes to telling glass and crystal apart, it’s all in the handling.
 Pay attention to these key qualities, and you’ll know what you’ve got in your hands.

 Crystal is easier to sculpt and decorate because of its relatively low working temperature, but that means it also tends to be on the thin side.
 Soda-lime glass has a high working temperature and tends to be thicker than lead crystal.

 Faceted crystal can be buffed and polished, making it incredibly smooth to the cut.
 Glass with faceted designs is often molded and tends to feature edges that are sharper and more brittle.